Ghana awaits new president in test of democracy

-ACCRA (Reuters) - Ghanaians waited on Sunday for official results to a presidential election that was fraught with technical problems, but which officials hope will still burnish the country’s reputation as a pillar of African democracy.
+ACCRA, Dec 9 (Reuters) - Ghanaians waited anxiously on Sunday for results to a leadership election that was fraught with technical problems, but which officials hope will still burnish the country’s reputation as a pillar of African democracy.

-A leading local news outlet that was compiling official results credited incumbent John Dramani Mahama with a narrow victory on Sunday, contradicting claims from the party of his top rival, Nana Akufo-Addo.
+A leading local news outlet that was compiling results credited incumbent John Dramani Mahama with victory on Sunday, contradicting claims from the party of his top rival, Nana Akufo-Addo.

-“We have a fair idea what the outcome of the elections will be,” Mahama said at his house in a leafy suburb of the capital Accra.
-“But as a law-abiding political party, we shall wait for the electoral commission to make an official declaration.”
+“I‘m not so interested in hearing it from them.
+I want to hear it from the electoral commission,” said Godwin Gone, a 42 year-old electrical engineer in the sprawling capital Accra.
+“I hope they will speak soon.”

 The poll is seen as a test of whether Ghana can maintain 30 years of stability and progress in a region better known for coups, civil wars and corruption.

-An oil-driven economic boom has brought more wealth but also fears that it could suffer the corruption and instability that often plagues energy-rich developing nations.
+An oil-driven economic boom has brought more wealth to Ghana but also fears that it could suffer the corruption and instability that often plagues energy-rich developing nations.

 A cliff-hanger election in 2008, in which Akufo-Addo lost by less than 1 percent, pushed Ghana to the brink of chaos, with initial disputes over results driving hundreds of people into the streets with clubs and machetes.

-But the problems were met calmly by the rival parties and ordinary Ghanaians, easing worries of the kind of street violence still common during elections in West Africa.
+But the problems were met calmly by the rival parties and ordinary Ghanaians, calming worries of the kind of street violence still common during elections in West Africa.

 “This election has been hard, but we must remember Ghanaians are one and we must love each other and remain peaceful,” said Wellington Dadzie, 69, a former soldier who lives on the outskirts of the capital Accra.

+Late on Saturday, the General Secretary of Akufo-Addo’s party said he had seen figures showing Akufo-Addo had won the vote with 51 percent - a statement immediately criticised by Mahama’s party as “reckless and provocative”.

-A spokesman for Ghana’s election commission was not available to comment Sunday morning, but results are widely expected later Sunday or on Monday.
-A run-off is possible December 28 if no candidate wins an outright majority.
+A spokesman for Ghana’s election commission was not available Sunday morning, but officials said results are widely expected later Sunday or on Monday.
+A run-off is possible Dec.
+28 if no candidate wins an outright majority.

-A small group of people gathered outside Mahama’s house dusting themselves with white powder in a traditional victory ceremony, while several of his aides tied white hankerchiefs around their wrists.

-Elsewhere in the city, Ghanaians were glued to their radios and television sets, waiting for official results.

 Ghanaians are also choosing a new parliament, in which Mahama’s National Democratic Party enjoyed a small majority.